EuEric/RD-Gen/README.md

 ## References
 - [1] R. P. Dick, D. L. Rhodes, and W. Wolf.
 TGFF: task graphs for free.
 In Proc. of Workshop on CODES/CASHE, 1998.
 - [2] Daniel Cordeiro, Gregory Mounie, Swann Perarnau, Denis Trystram, Jean-Marc Vincent, and Frederic Wagner.
 Random graph generation for scheduling simulations.
 In Proc. of SIMUTools, 2010.

+## Related code sources

+- To generate files containing priorities for the generate Ray DAGs, use the code from https://github.com/EuEric/dag_theory_code.
+- To generate runnable Ray applications from Ray DAGs, use the code from https://github.com/EuEric/ray_code_generator.
+- To compute RT bounds and extract them into `yaml` format, use the code from https://github.com/EuEric/DAG-scheduling.